zognin/tp/docs/DeveloperGuide.md

 1. Deleting a recipe ingredient
     1. Prerequisites: Recipe at index 1 has at least 1 ingredient and at most 3 ingredients.
     1. Test case: `delete-ri 1 i/1`
-       <br>Expected: First ingredient is deleted from the ingredients in the first recipe of the displayed recipe bookmarks list.
+       <br>Expected: First ingredient is deleted from the ingredient list in the first recipe of the displayed recipe bookmarks list.
-       Details of the deleted ingredient and edited recipe is shown in the result display box.
+       Details of the deleted ingredient and edited recipe are shown in the result display box.
     1. Test case: `delete-ri 1 i/10`
        <br>Expected: No recipe is edited.
 Error details shown in the result display box.
     1. Test case: `delete-ri abc i/1`